K-P-creator/RealtimeAudioVis/readme.md

 ### Versions

 There is a version using SFML.
-That version currently has more features with per bar coloring being the last feature I have yet to implement in openGL.
+That version currently has more features with per bar coloring being the last feature I have yet to implement in OpenGL.

 The new version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.